Visual Arts (VART)

 This introductory course explores the physical relationship between mankind and nature.
 Slide presentations, field trips and readings will outline the histories and forms of settlement patterns, landscapes and gardens, and our increasing interest in sustainable development, renewable energy and conservation.
 Sketching, design and model-building in landscape settings.
 Intended for design, history and science students.
 Required field trips and lab fee.
 Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

-A design studio course, synthesizing contextual, artistic, environmental and functional requirements in the design of public spaces, landscapes, furnishings, and buildings.
-A relatively simple term project, set in a landscape environment, is prefaced by exercises in analysis, skill building, theory, critique and fabrication.
-(Formerly VART 2060/3070 Architectural Design).
-Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.
+This is a design studio course that synthesizes contextual, artistic, environmental, and functional requirements in the design of landscapes, public spaces, buildings, and furnishings.
+A series of design project proposals is prefaced by exercises in analysis, skill building, theory, critique, and fabrication.
+(Formerly VART 2060/3070 Architectural Design) Note: Four-credit courses that meet for 150 minutes per week require three additional hours of class preparation per week on the part of the student in lieu of an additional hour of formal instruction.

 VART 2080.
 Interior Design Through Form, Function, & Light.
 (4 Credits)